thebusby/into-edn/README.md

 into-edn is a Clojure library to simplify the conversion of data from one format, into Clojure EDN.
 It does not handle the reading or parsing of data, but instead provides a standard method for defining the EDN format as well as how to generate it.

 Why write this library?
-For too often when dealing with XML, Java objects, etc; I end up converting them to a Clojure map. +into-edn+ simplifies, and standardizes, that process across libraries.
+Far too often when dealing with XML, Java objects, etc; I end up converting them to a Clojure map.
+This was written to simplify and standardize that process across libraries.

 ## Usage